Planning & Zoning

-As of Monday, March 16, 2020, the Permit Counter in Planning and Zoning at Gorman Street will be closed to the public.
-The Department will be open and operating and accepting permits via email or via The Box, which is located in the front of 145 Gorman.
+As of Tuesday, July 6, 2021, the Permit Counter in Planning and Zoning at Gorman Street will be reopening to the public.
+Until that date, the Department will be accepting permits via email or via The Box, which is located in the front of 145 Gorman daily from 8:30-4:00.
 Staff will be available via email or you may call and leave a message that will be returned.
 Oversized plans can be taken to City Hall.

 To make a payment, call 443-808-5768 during normal business hours.
 To schedule an inspection, leave a message on 410-260-2200 or email the request to firstname.lastname@example.org.
 Email is the best way to communicate as it's being monitored constantly during the workday.

 Most permits can be processed electronically and credit card payments will be accepted over the phone.
 Submit your COMPLETED permit application to email@example.com.

 Due to the current teleworking procedures being followed by Executive Order, we are requiring that digital, as well as paper plans, be submitted with permits for plan sizes that exceed 11"x17".
 If you have any questions, you may contact firstname.lastname@example.org

 If you have any questions, you may also contact us Monday through Friday, 8:30am to 4:00pm at 410-260-2200, and leave a voice mail.
 We will return your call soon.

 Is your business association applying for a Recovery / Reopening District Application?
 Are you interested in applying for an individual temporary tent for dining area?
 Please see the "Tent, Stage or Other Temporary Structure Permit" .
 Please make sure that the permit applications include a flame spread rating certificate.

 If the tent is going to be in use past dusk, you will also need an electrical permit for lighting.
 Please contact John Menassa for more information at 410.260.2200.